ros2/ros2_documentation/source/How-To-Guides/Using-Python-Packages.rst

 .. note::

     A cautionary note, if you intended to use pre-packaged binaries (either ``deb`` files, or the “fat” binary distributions), the Python interpreter must match what was used to build the original binaries.
 If you intend to use something like ``virtualenv`` or ``pipenv``\, make sure to use the system interpreter.
-If you use something like ``conda``, it is very likely that the interpreter will not match the system interpreter and will be incompatible with ROS2 binaries.
+If you use something like ``conda``, it is very likely that the interpreter will not match the system interpreter and will be incompatible with ROS 2 binaries.

 Installing via ``rosdep``
 -------------------------